 As with the physical design, there’s really not much setting the H9 apart from the H7 in terms of audio performance, aside from the inclusion of noise canceling.

 Both pairs of headphones feature 40 mm dynamic drivers, and when listening to them side-by-side with noise canceling off, we noted a virtually identical sound profile.
 That means warm and full bass, sparkling treble, and a wide and flowing soundstage.

 The deep bass response brings a supple roundness to indie rock tracks like Built To Spill’s Liar that many other headphones lack.
 Even when listening to big, punchy trap singles like those on Kendrick Lamar’s DAMN., there’s an elegant and tasteful quality to the bottom of the H9’s sound that we enjoy immensely.
-It’s not the kind of flat, audiophile-friendly sound you might expect from a $500 pair of headphones, but we don’t mind a little coloration when it’s handled well.
+It’s not the kind of flat, audiophile-friendly sound you might expect from a $500 pair of

 The touch controls are glitch-y and poorly designed.